Is Monthly Profit Sharing Considered Part of Your Wage If It's Separate from Salary?

 jkct15

 No, you can't do that.
 If you add a component as an incentive/allowance in your salary, then it has to be calculated based on your salary calculation.
 You can't keep it separately.
-If in the case of ESI, yes, you can do it, but not in fixing minimum wages.
+In the case of ESI, yes, you can do it, but not when fixing minimum wages.

 saswatabanerjee

-Minimum wages in each state are defined with the components also defined.
-Usually, it is basic and DA only.
-Therefore, you cannot include incentives as incentives are not part of basic or DA.
+Minimum wages in each state are defined with specific components.
+Usually, it includes only the basic salary and Dearness Allowance (DA).
+Therefore, you cannot include incentives, as they are not part of the basic salary or DA.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute